paranoidsp/hello-data-apis/README.md

 Using the **api-console**, you can explore different Hasura APIs.

-You will land up on the API Explorer where you can try out APIs (Data, Auth, Filestore and Notify) using the API Collections.
+The API console will open the API Explorer tab, where you can try out APIs (Data, Auth, Filestore and Notify) using the API Collections on the left.

 ### Data APIs

-The Hasura Data API provides a HTTP/JSON API backed by a PostgreSQL database.
+The Hasura Data API provides a ready-to-use HTTP/JSON API backed by a PostgreSQL database.

 These APIs are designed to be used by any client capable of making HTTP requests, especially and are carefully optimized for performance.